Farah-H/elevators_pitch_v2/README.md

-# Elevator's Pitch witth Power Words
+# Elevator's Pitch with Power Words

 My name is Farah and I have a background in Chemistry and Nuclear Engineering.I am __fascinated__ by technology's ability to __revolutionise__ our day-to-day lives and I  __loved__ the technical aspects of my studies, and specifically my Masters' Project, which was written in python.